 This is an artist’s impression of Sandy Cove to give a vision of Newlyn Harbour.
 The curved breakwater will reduce the impact of storm waves and tidal surges at the same time provide deepwater berths that will cater for much larger fish, sail and commercial vessels who ply their trade […]

-Stage 1 – Light green outlines are existing structures.
 Click to see a larger image.
+Light green outlines are existing structures.
 Yellow expansion of North Pier inwards is both flood protection (surface raised) and widened to allow new 10m deep stores.
-New, gated entrance to fishing industry section; free parking for shoppers at the Co-op! […]
+New, gated entrance to fishing industry section; free parking for shoppers at the Co-op!
+Moveable loading […]

 Keith Owen has worked extensively with local government and statutory agencies for over 30 years.

 He has been a Lead Chaplain in the NHS and chaired committees for Health Authorities, Education Departments and latterly the Standards Committee of Penwith District Council.

 He is also currently chair of CTIPA, the charity behind the FoodBank, The Breakfast Project for the Homeless and Street Pastors, and St. Michael’s Housing Society, an organisation providing homes for young families and elderly persons throughout Penzance.

 He works as a staff member of the Penlee Cluster of Churches with responsibility for Newlyn.